HOW TO WRITE A KILLER CREATIVE PHOTOGRAPHY BRIEF TEMPLATE 2018

 - Full Copyrights.
-You own the photos.
+You (the client) own the photos.
 This is great when you want to use the photos for commercial purposes.
 Example: print them on t-shirts/postcards/calendars/posters you sell or a massive national billboard campaign you are about to launch.
 Price: PREMIUM – Photographers will charge you premium price as they are giving away the copyrights to your business.

 - Specific Platform rights + industry exclusive rights + perpetual time rights.
 Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you perpetual time rights (unlimited time to use the image).
 On this agreement, you cannot sell the photo or use the photo as the main element on product/service you are aiming to sell.
 Price: HIGH – Photographer will charge you high price as we are giving you the right to use the image at any point of time.